 To be an effective global worker is to be an effective learner and listener.
 Because one of the most important characteristics for any missionary is humility.
 I have often found it in the best missionaries.

 We must spend time studying, learning, and loving long before we spend time sermonizing.

 Living overseas is filled with lots of weird moments.
 You’ll forget that as a woman you shouldn’t touch men in the Middle East, or that in East Africa you don’t step over someone’s outstretched legs.

-Or vice versa: Someone will say something that sounds an awful lot like an insult (“You are fat, madam!”), or scorn you because of your skin color, or make catcalls that make you feel like a jogging piece of meat.
+Or vice versa: Someone will say something that sounds an awful lot like an insult (“You are fat, madam!”).
+Maybe they’ll scorn you because of your skin color.
+Or make catcalls that make you feel like a jogging piece of meat.

 We need rhino-thick skin with the same petal-soft hearts inside.
-Build your resilience for the sake of the kingdom.
+Build resilience of character for the sake of the kingdom.
 Develop the brand of love that covers a multitude of sins (1 Peter 4:8); that finds glory in overlooking an offense (Proverbs 19:11).

 Elisabeth Elliot wrote, “Refuse self-pity.
 Refuse it absolutely.”

-The temptation to revel in martyrdom seems magnetic in a world where sacrifice and small griefs are around every corner (sometimes in the form of stubbing your toe on yet another uneven “sidewalk” or set of stairs, or a laundry trip that sucks up an entire day).
+The temptation to revel in martyrdom seems magnetic in a world where sacrifice and small griefs are around every corner.
+(Sometimes they’re in the form of stubbing your toe on yet another uneven “sidewalk” or set of stairs, or a laundry trip that sucks up an entire day.)